PrefectHQ/dev-log/content/blog/walk-it-like-i-talk-it.md

 ... that is to say, we must run and use the HA setup that we suggest to others.

 We always compulsively test fixes and features against actual prefect servers, but it's been a while since we've made a concerted effort to scale a single server installation.
-The new and broad interest in HA server configurations has made it a great time to do so!
+The new/broad interest in HA server configurations has made it a great time to do so!

 ## Making our test bed before we lay in it